Norodom Duong Chakr: Deportation and death in French Algeria

-While under surveillance of the French embassy in Bangkok, Duong Chakr came into relationship with French diplomat Auguste Pavie who suggested that he return to Cambodia to avoid meddling with the escalating conflict between Thailand and France, which both the Khmer authorities and the French Protectorate refused.
-As his residence of the Siamese court in Bangkok became more and more uneasy as the result of the Franco-Siamese War, Duong Chakr planned to travel to France, selling his last jewels to pay for the costs of travels with his concubine.
+While under surveillance of the French embassy in Bangkok, Duong Chakr came into relationship with French diplomat Auguste Pavie who suggested that he return to Cambodia to avoid meddling with the escalating conflict between Siam and France, which both the Khmer authorities and the French Protectorate refused.
+As his residence of the Siamese court in Bangkok became more and more uneasy as the result of the Franco-Siamese conflict, Duong Chakr planned to travel to France, selling his last jewels to pay for the costs of travels with his concubine.
 On 16 June 1893, Duong Chakr disembarked from the Natal cruiseship into the port of Marseille after a stop in Singapore.

 Unsatisfied with the French protectorate and the contempt of the Khmer royal family, especially coming from the Résident Supérieur, Albert Louis Huyn de Vernéville, Duong Chakr was travelling to protest his extradition from Cambodia.
 He criticized the pressure on the Khmer royal family and the collection of taxes oppressing the Khmer people by the French administration and asked for a new governor-general to replace de Vernéville.
 With the help of his connections with his former French teacher Emile Pelletier, a French explorer to Cambodia, and Charles Le Myre de Vilers, Duong Chark was able to come in contact with Théophile Delcassé, who granted him a meeting on June 26, 1893.
 Duong Chark was then caught in a mediatic storm between pro- and anti- French supporters, such as Le Figaro and Libre Parole and one side and La Politique coloniale on the other, the ones criticizing the government for despising a French ally, the others denouncing the short memory of those who forget the Prince was behind the 1885 anti-colonial rebellion.